Patrick Wiercioch

-Patrick Wiercioch (/ˈwɪərkɒʃ/ WEER-kosh; born September 12, 1990) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He has formerly played in the National Hockey League (NHL) with the Ottawa Senators, the team who drafted him in 2008, and the Colorado Avalanche.
+Patrick Wiercioch (/ˈwɪərkɒʃ/ WEER-kosh; born September 12, 1990) is a Canadian former professional ice hockey defenceman.
+He formerly played in the National Hockey League (NHL) with the Ottawa Senators, the team who drafted him in 2008, and the Colorado Avalanche.
 Wiercioch was born in Burnaby, British Columbia, and grew up in Maple Ridge, British Columbia.

 Playing career

 As a youth, Wiercioch played in the 2003 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from North Vancouver.

 Amateur

 A Vancouver native, Wiercioch played junior hockey in the British Columbia Hockey League for the Burnaby Express in 2006–07 and later in the United States Hockey League with the Omaha Lancers in the 2007–08, when he was selected by the Ottawa Senators in the second round (42nd overall) of the 2008 NHL Entry Draft.

 Having committed to the University of Denver of the Western Collegiate Hockey Association, Wiercioch began his collegiate career as a freshman in the 2008–09 season.
 In notching an impressive 12 goals and 35 points in 36 games in a regular role with the Pioneers, Wiercioch was selected to the All-Rookie Team and Second All-Star Team in the WCHA.
 In the following 2009–10 season as a sophomore, Wiercioch continued his positive development in recording 27 points in 39 games, being named to the First All-Star Team, and earning All-American honours.